Frederic Marlett Bell-Smith

-Early life
+Career

-Bell-Smith emigrated to Canada from England in 1866.
-He had studied painting in England at the South Kensington School of Art and worked as an artist and photographer in Montreal until 1871, when he moved to Toronto.
-Throughout the 1870s and 1880s he sketched, painted, and taught art classes in Toronto, Hamilton, and London, Ontario.
+Bell-Smith emigrated to British North America from England in 1866.
+He had studied painting in England at the South Kensington School of Art and worked as an artist and photographer in Montreal, where he helped his father, John Bell-Smith, "a painter of miniature portraits of considerable talent," to found the Society of Canadian Artists in 1867.
+In 1871, he moved to Hamilton, Ontario and married Anne Myra Dyde.
+In 1874 he moved to Toronto, then in 1879 returned to Hamilton.

+Throughout the 1870s and 1880s he sketched, painted, and taught art classes at the Ontario College of Art, Toronto (1877-1877); in London, Ontario (1881–1888); in St. Thomas, Ontario as Art Director of Alma College (1881–1890); as Drawing Master to Central Public Schools in London (1882-1988); and then as principal of Western Branch of the Toronto Art School in (1888-1891).
 He returned to study in Paris at the Académie Colarossi in 1896.

 Painting the Rocky Mountains

 In 1886 Bell-Smith seized the opportunity to paint the Canadian Rockies when the Vice-President of the Canadian Pacific Railway (CPR), William Cornelius Van Horne, offered free travel passes to several artists who would sketch and paint vistas of the Canadian west.
 The CPR wanted artistic works that would heighten public interest in transcontinental travel.
 Bell-Smith’s stylistically conservative paintings were popular in both eastern Canada and Britain, and he frequently returned to the west to work.
 He was particularly fond of the natural splendour of the area around Lake Louise and by the turn of the century he made annual trips to the west.

 These experiences led Bell-Smith to advocate for a Canadian school of art which drew its uniqueness from the use of the Canadian landscape as its subject matter.
 Later artists, including Tom Thomson, Emily Carr, and the Group of Seven, contributed to this focus on Canada’s natural environment in art.